intelligent-agent/redeem/docs/redeem.rst

 Watchdog
 ~~~~~~~~

-| The watchdog is a time-out alarm that will kick in if the
+The watchdog is a time-out alarm that will kick in if the
 /dev/watchdog file is not written at least once pr. minute.
 This is a
 safety issue that will cause the BeagleBone to issue a hard reset if
 the Redeem daemon were to enter a faulty state and not be able to
 regulate the heater elements.
 For the watchdog to start, it requires
-  the watchdog to be resettable, with the proper kernel command line:
+the watchdog to be resettable, with the proper kernel command line ``omap\_wdt.nowayout=0``.

-  omap\_wdt.nowayout=0
-| This should be left on at all time as a safety precauchion, but can be
+This should be left on at all time as a safety precauchion, but can be
 disabled for development purposes.
 This is not the same as the stepper
 watchdog which only disables the steppers.

 ::